 Business owners often ask me whether it’s possible for them to manage their own SEO strategies successfully.
-Planning is one thing, but making sure that the strategy is executed well is an entirely different ballgame.
+Planning is one thing, but making sure that you start your SEO strategy in the right way and continue to execute it well is an entirely different ballgame.

 If you’re planning to do your own SEO, you’ll need all of the following on an ongoing basis:

 My free SEO Starter Kit will point you in the right direction if you’re completely new to SEO.

 Making sure your SEO strategy continues to deliver the goods requires continuous monitoring, evaluation and tweaking to get the balance right.
 Some business owners choose to outsource their SEO to a specialist who manages their SEO, whilst others prefer to do it themselves.
 If that’s how you want to approach your online presence, I’ve got the perfect solution for you.

 If you’re interested in DIY SEO but aren’t sure how to plan (and execute) a successful strategy, have a look at my online course, The SEO School.
 This modular, self-managed course takes you through all the stages of SEO, from keyword research and planning to ongoing monitoring and analysis once the strategy is in place.
 Find out more on the website or use the contact form to get in touch – I’d love to hear from you!

 Are you frustrated customers can’t find your website?